jaeyeom/email-validator-grpc-mcp/scripts/email_validator_prd.md

   // Optional custom variables to include in template map<string, string> variables = 4;

-  // Reserved for future template options reserved 5 to 10;
 }

 // ValidationMethod defines how the validation will be performed